manavkataria/Nvidia-Autopilot-TensorFlow/README.md

-# Problem Statement:
+## Problem Statement
 Compute Steering Angle for keeping a self-driving car in a lane, given a single camera image as input.
-Read more at [Udacity Challenge 2 Blog](https://medium.com/udacity/challenge-2-using-deep-learning-to-predict-steering-angles-f42004a36ff3#.bx1vjl4he)
+Read more at [Udacity Challenge 2 Blog](https://medium.com/udacity/challenge-2-using-deep-learning-to-predict-steering-angles-f42004a36ff3#.bx1vjl4he).

+Deadline: October 28, 2016

-# Solution
+## Solution
 ## Nvidia-End-to-End Learning Deep Neural
 A TensorFlow implementation of this [Nvidia paper](https://arxiv.org/pdf/1604.07316.pdf) with some changes.